ltagliaferri/dh-rutgers-2022/src/blog/set-up-discord.md

 ---
 title: Set up Discord
-description: We will be using a Discord server called DH Rutgers Spring 2022 throughout the semester.
+description: We will be using a Discord server called DH Rutgers Spring 2022 throughout the semester
 ---

 # Discord